barcek/progpgQ/README.md

 A fileset for programmatic table and CRUD query creation in Node.js using the `pg` package for PostgreSQL.

-All or part of the fileset can be incorporated into a larger project to abstract away the core query code.
+All or part can be incorporated into a larger project to abstract away the core query code.
 In addition, the 'config' folder applies a useful destructure-truncate-export approach to environment variables to reduce environment variable identifier length and uses `NODE_ENV` to determine the correct set of database environment variables.

-A major part of the code is currently used in the [docNxgres](https://github.com/barcek/docNxgres) containerized back end.
+A large part of the code is currently used in the [docNxgres](https://github.com/barcek/docNxgres) containerized back end.

 For the whole at a glance, see [the current repository tree](#repository-tree).